Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 ### Note:
 * The collected tweets/data is publicly available and have been tweeted by public Twitter handles (at least at the time of data collection).
 These tweets/data were collected, used, and uploaded strictly for academic purposes.
+* We have uploaded the Datasets, heatmaps, a sample "ML.csv" file, and the .db file which we used to collect the tweets in the Google Drive.
+We have mentioned the Google Drive link in the text files("Datasets.txt" and "Heatmaps.txt") present in the "Files" Directory.
+The Drive link mentioned in "Datasets.txt" contains all the Datasets, a sample "ML.csv" file, and the .db file which we used to collect the tweets.
+The Drive link mentioned in "Heatmaps.txt" contains the democratic and republican Heatmaps.
 * We have used the terms republican and democratic as synonyms for users who tend to be politically oriented towards the republican and democratic party respectively.
 * The aim of this project was not to predict the results of the elections but to analyze the tweets and their metadata related to The United States Elections 2020.
 * We have used only "Filter_by_hashtags.py" to collect the data.
 We have uploaded "Filter_by_locations.py" and "Filter_by_users.py" as an additional reference.